wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/elasticsearch-multi-node-cluster.rst

 The second part will explain how to configure the remaining nodes of the cluster.
 Finally, the third part provides instructions for initializing the Elasticsearch cluster and verifying that everything is working properly.

+In case you want to install a single-node cluster, follow the instructions for the master node and select the single-node tabs.
+After finishing the installation of the master node, proceed to initialize the cluster without installing subsequent nodes.

+.. note:: Root user privileges are necessary to run all the commands described below.

 **Initial node**
 ~~~~~~~~~~~~~~~~